-Listed below are the common most used voice recognition technologie.
-Voice recognition software lets you dictate documents, search the web, email and more on your computer quickly and accurately just by using your voice.
+Listed below are the most commonly used voice recognition technologies.
+Voice recognition software lets you dictate documents, search the web, email, and more on your computer quickly and accurately just by using your voice.

 Dragon Naturally Speaking

-Please note that Dragon is used to take dictation from a single user's voice and cannot take multiple voice inputs & tones to dictate into a single document.
+Please note that Dragon is used to take dictation from a single user's voice and cannot take multiple voice inputs and tones to dictate into a single document.

-There is no free trial in the use of the Dragon software as the user must be willing to spend time with the software for it ti recognise it voice and to become familiar with the commands.
+There is no free trial in the use of the Dragon software as the user must be willing to spend time with the software for it to recognise the voice and to become familiar with the commands.

 How to setup a new Profile:

 For more on Dragon software, see their website at: http://www.nuance.com/dragon/accessibility/index.htm

 If you already own a laptop that runs Windows 7/8 or you own an Imac or Macbook, these systems come with inbuilt voice recognition available for you to use:

 Speech Recognition in Mac OS X enables your Mac to recognize and respond to your voice.
 The only thing you need to use it is a microphone, and all laptops and iMacs have a built-in mic these days.
 To start using Speech Recognition, launch System Preferences and follow these steps: